danielawde9/seo/readme.md

 In document analysis, search engines look at whether they find the search terms in important areas of the document—the title, the metadata, the heading tags, and the body of the text.
-They also attempt to automatically measure the quality of the document based on document analysis, as well as many other factors.4
+They also attempt to automatically measure the quality of the document based on document analysis, as well as many other factors.4

 Reliance on document analysis alone is not enough for today’s search engines, so they also look at semantic connectivity.
 Semantic connectivity refers to words or phrases that are commonly associated with one another.
 For example, if you see the word aloha you associate it with Hawaii, not Florida.
-Search engines actively build their own thesaurus and dictionary to help them determine how certain terms and topics are related.
+Search engines actively build their own thesaurus and dictionary to help them determine how certain terms and topics are related.
 By simply scanning their massive databases of content on the Web, they can use fuzzy set theory and certain equations to connect terms and start to understand web pages and sites more like a human does.

 - Measuring which keyword phrases to target
 - Measuring which keyword phrases to include on a page about a certain topic